learner-Piyush/Quiz/README.md

 Logic is simple if you open and look at the JS file.

 Let me know if you like the design and experience.

+# Assignment 1

+This Project had an assignment that when an user clicks the correct option, it will glow green.
+And when the user clicks the incorrect option, it will glow red and correct option will be highlighted as well.

+If you think that the option glows because you clicked an option, you are right.
+But if you think you clicked the wrong option and the correct option glows and you'll click the correct one to get 100% score then you are wrong.
+After clicking an option, the cursor will be unable to click the option untill and unless you click the next button.